protontypes/open-sustainable-technology/README.md

 - [CIS](https://github.com/cedadev/cis) - An open source command-line tool for easy collocation, visualization, analysis, and comparison of diverse gridded and ungridded datasets used in the atmospheric science.
 - [EMC²](https://github.com/columncolab/EMC2) - An open source framework for atmospheric model and observational column comparison.
 - [Unidata Science Gateway](https://github.com/Unidata/science-gateway) - Provide the academic and research community an environment they can employ to access, analyze and visualize real-time and case study Earth system science data.
-- [SounderPy](https://github.com/kylejgillett/sounderpy) - A python package that helps you to access and plot vertical profile data for meteorological analysis.
+- [SounderPy](https://github.com/kylejgillett/sounderpy) - A Python package that helps you to access and plot vertical profile data for meteorological analysis.
 - [SHARPpy](https://github.com/sharppy/SHARPpy) - A collection of open source sounding and hodograph analysis routines, a sounding plotting package, and an interactive, cross-platform application for analyzing real-time soundings all written in Python.
 - [AC_tools](https://github.com/tsherwen/AC_tools) - Contains functions and scripts used for working with atmospheric model output and observational data.
 - [ACT](https://github.com/ARM-DOE/ACT) - The Atmospheric data Community Toolkit is an open source Python toolkit for working with atmospheric time-series datasets of varying dimensions.
 - [Freva](https://gitlab.dkrz.de/freva/evaluation_system) - A data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
 - [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) - A global spectral atmospheric model with simple physics which is developed as a research playground with an everything-flexible attitude as long as it is speedy.
-- [A-Profiles](https://github.com/AugustinMortier/a-profiles) - A python library dedicated to the analysis of atmospheric profilers measurements.
+- [A-Profiles](https://github.com/AugustinMortier/a-profiles) - A Python library dedicated to the analysis of atmospheric profilers measurements.
 - [LROSE](https://github.com/ncar/lrose-core) - The Lidar Radar Open Software Environment for Atmospheric Science.
 - [CalibrateEDMF.jl](https://github.com/CliMA/CalibrateEDMF.jl) - Calibrate atmospheric turbulence and convection parameterizations using gradient-free ensemble Kalman methods.
 - [jsmetrics](https://github.com/Thomasjkeel/jsmetrics) - An open-source Python package containing implementations of various statistics and algorithms which have been developed to identify or characterise jet streams.